omry/omegaconf/docs/source/usage.rst

 are converted to instances of the backing dataclass or attrs class.
-Note that typically ``structured_config_mode=SCMode.INSTANTIATE`` makes the most sense when combined with ``resolve=True``, so that interpolations are resolved before being using to instantiate dataclass/attr class instances.
+Note that typically ``structured_config_mode=SCMode.INSTANTIATE`` makes the most sense when combined with ``resolve=True``, so that interpolations are resolved before being used to instantiate dataclass/attr class instances.

 .. doctest::